| Land Portal

 Zâmbia

-The purpose of this report was to evaluate the gender inequality that currently exists in land ownership in Zambia.
+This article highlights the gender inequality that currently exists in land ownership in Zambia.
 Zambia currently has two land tenure systems, both of which are relic of the colonial era.
-In both of these systems, land ownership is along patriarchal lines, with women having little land security.

 Setembro 2021